 Visit the markets – You can spend hours in Granada’s central market picking up clothing, trinkets and colourful fresh fruit and vegetables brought here by farmers.
 Whether you need to pick up a new phone charger or just want to try some local cuisine, you can be guaranteed that the main market will have whatever you need.
 For artisan goods and handicrafts, there’s a small market in Parque Central where you can pick up gorgeous pictures and souvenirs.

 4. Horse and Cart Ride

 You only have to spend a few minutes in the main square to hear the horse’s hooves.
 There are over 30 carriages here and an hour-long horse and cart ride is an authentic way to see the best of Granada’s architecture and see its scenic outskirts.
 Standard rides last from 30 minutes to one hour or you can book a 3-hour tour for £17.

 5. Lago Nicaragua

 Take a boat trip around the 365 islets on Lake Nicaragua.
-Formed after volcano Mombacho erupted approx 20,000 years ago, over 1000 locals now live on these islands with an abundant wildlife.
+Formed after volcano Mombacho erupted approx 20,000 years ago, over 1000 locals now live on these islands with abundant wildlife.
 An hour boat ride costs approx $20.
 Arrange a tour from the dock or hostel.
-Past the wealthy residential island with grand houses, monkey island and the 18th century colonial fortress.
+Past the wealthy residential island with grand houses, monkey island and the 18th-century colonial fortress.
 There are restaurants on the islands.
 Visit near the end of the day to enjoy the sunset over Lake Nicaragua.